teemukin65/tarinapeli_s/doc/GameStoryDescription.markdown

 ## Information queries

-Who is has turn to write in a story of the game?
+Who has the turn to write in a story of the game?

 What is the next writer for a story?